Frequently Asked Questions with Dog Behaviourist, Nick Jones MA

 • Positive, reward-based training methods.

-• Over 25 years of practical experience.
+• 25 years of practical experience.

 • A calm, sympathetic approach focused on building trust between you and your dog.